A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Iceland Cave John Snow Game of ThronesShould have googled “How to photograph in a cave full of steam?” before going to Iceland.

-At the time we went to Myvtan there were also filming a scene from Fast and the Furious 8 in one of the frozen lakes.
+At the time we went to Myvtan, they were also filming a scene for Fast and the Furious 8 in one of the frozen lakes.
 We had lunch, including the surprisingly delicious Geyser bread, which is baked in the ground near a hot spring.
 We ended the tour at The Myvatn Nature Baths, and it couldn’t have been more perfect.

 Myvtan Nature BathsMyvatn Nature Baths.